• Home

 For braised potatoes and shishito Peppers

-• 2 small carrots, diced into small chunks (about 1-inch cubes)
+• 2 small carrots, diced into small chunks (about 1-inch chunks)

 • ¼ large onion, diced